The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 English

-Daniel Macgowan is a Neurologist in New York, New York.
+Daniel Macgowan is a Neurologist practicing medicine in New York, New York.
 Dr. Macgowan is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Spinal and Bulbar Muscular Atrophy, and Spinal Muscular Atrophy Type 3.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Spinal and Bulbar Muscular Atrophy, and Spinal Muscular Atrophy Type 3.

 Neurology